La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 - interjections can be placed after different parts of the same relation to shift the meaning.

+  > **do nelci le gerku xu**
+  > _You like those entities, are they dogs?_

+  Here, only the relation **gerku** (not the argument **le gerku**) is modified by the question word **xu**.
+So here we wonder only of that relation.
+We assert that you like these objects or live beings and we ask you if those are dogs.

-Interjections don't break compound verbs, they can be used within them:
+Interjections don't break compound relations, they can be used within them:

 > **do nelci le barda xu gerku**
 > _Do you like the BIG dogs?_